 - Other significant factors that could increase or decrease your claim’s value

 Your contribution to the cause of the crash could also affect your recovery.
+This is sometimes known as comparative negligence.
 The laws differ by state.
 For example, in Louisiana, under La.
 Civ.
 Code Art.
 2323, you can sue for compensation and recover damages even if you were partially at fault in the crash.
 However, this would decrease your recoverable damages.

 In Alabama, case law (Golden v.
 McCurry (1980)) affirms the legal doctrine of pure contributory negligence.
 If you played a causative role in the crash in any way, you cannot recover damages.